-Our continued decline in emissions over the past 10 years, while still growing our store network, has been driven by a focus on implementing energy-efficiency initiatives and reducing emissions from refrigerant gases.
+Our continued decline in emissions over the has been driven by a focus on implementing energy-efficiency initiatives and reducing emissions from refrigerant gases.

 Refrigerants

 We have a Refrigeration Strategy which is focused on reducing refrigerant loss and adopting refrigerants with lower global warming potential (GWP).